Grade Five Music Theory - Lesson 10: Describing Chords

 I, II, III, IV, V VI and VII.

-(Major chords are sometimes written with capital Roman numerals, whereas minor and diminished chords are written with small letters.
+(Major chords are sometimes written with capital Roman numerals, whereas minor chords are written with small letters.
 You can write them all with capitals in your grade 5 theory exam.)

 Here are the C major chords with their Roman numeral names: